 Using black line maps (of the entire country or state where you’re traveling) and an atlas have your kids locate where you are.
-Next, have them write in the name of the state or country you’re in and it’s capital.
+Next, have them write in the name of the state or country you’re in and its capital.
 You can also have them add major rivers or cities you stop in for more details.
-For memories if you make a field trip stop, they can add that in as well!
+For memories, if you make a field trip stop, they can add that in as well!

 It never ceases to amaze me how different the topography is from one state to the next.
 When you’re traveling in a different country it is even more amazing!
 Topography is an important part of geography class.
 Our kids need to know and recognize how different the land they’re traveling through is!
 Whether you have them write about it in a journal, take pictures to use in a scrapbook or simply talk about the topography as you’re driving, don’t let them miss out!

 Unit studies are a great way to cover a variety of subjects while learning about geography!
 You can create your own geography unit study, which I have done many times.
-However, there are some great options out there for ready to go unit studies, especially if you’re visiting another country!
+However, there are some great options out there for ready-to-go unit studies, especially if you’re visiting another country!
 Our favorite publishers are Unit Study.com and Techie Homeschool Mom!

 The beauty of travel is remembering where you’ve been, the sights you saw and all everything you don’t want to miss.
 The saying is that memories never fade, but the truth is that they do sometimes.
 Photography has a way of bringing it all back to you, even if you’ve forgotten it.
 If you have time, stop at each state sign, country border or significant place along the way and document your road trip with photography!
-You can never too many pictures of you and yours kids!
+You can never too many pictures of you and your kids!

-Each place you travel has a history that is all its own.
+Each place you travel has a history that is all it’s own.
 Before you head out give your children the opportunity to research and visit the library to learn about the history behind the geography of your upcoming road trip.
 Another option is to purchase books that you can bring along and take turns reading them aloud as you travel!

-You never know what is going to happen on a road trip, so it important to document happenings along the way.
+You never know what is going to happen on a road trip, so it is important to document happenings along the way.
 Writing in a road trip journal, creating detailed papers for each step of your travel, writing poetry or just taking simple notes with notebooking pages each day are great ways to remember the difference in geography throughout your road trip!

 Make sure you take time to get outside on your road trip!
 Don’t just “fly” from one place to the next.
 Enjoying your travels requires slowing down enough to take it all in.
-Stop to take a nature walk and see what types of floral and fauna are growing where you are.
-Find a place to picnic to allow you stop and smell the roses.
+Stop to take a nature walk and see what types of flora and fauna are growing where you are.
+Find a place to picnic to allow you to stop and smell the roses.
 Plan a trip to a local zoo or animal sanctuary to see what animals are native to the area.